310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
 Eh~?
-You may say that, but you seem more bored than anything when there’s nothing to do in Ryuseitai…
+You may say that, but you seem more bored than anythin’ when there’s nothing to do in Ryuseitai…

 If you have free time, then shedding sweat in your club or helping out at home is the valuable way to spend it~♪
 {% endbubble %}